 Jesuit Historiography Online (JHO) is an Open Access resource offering over seventy historiographical essays written by experts in their field.
 Aimed at scholars of Jesuit history and at those in all overlapping areas, the essays in JHO provide summaries of key texts from the earlier literature, painstaking surveys of more recent work, and digests of archival and online resources.
 Crucially, the scope of the essays is global: they cover both Anglophone and non-Anglophone sources and scholarship from Europe, Asia, Africa, and the Americas.
 The result is much more than a bibliographical check-list: authors explore trends in Jesuit historiography and provide a nuanced, systematic, and in-depth analysis of what has been written—when, why, and by whom—about arguably the most prolific, diverse, and wide-ranging religious order within the Roman Catholic tradition.
 JHO is available in Open Access thanks to generous support from the Institute for Advanced Jesuit Studies at Boston College.

-Essays for this project are being submitted throughout the end of 2017 and are peer reviewed on a rolling basis.
-As soon as the essay has been approved and copy-edited, it is published on the platform within a month.
+Essays are added on a rolling basis.
+Once a new essay has been peer reviewed and copy-edited, it is published on the platform within a month.

 Jesuit Historiography: A History, Robert A. Maryks